 3. The Engagement studio window opens.
 Click Generate code.
 The DIV ID will be generated (e.g. <div id="LP_DIV_1600232948665"></div>).
 Click Save.

 4. Now embed the DIV ID in your website code.

 Note: The banner will appear only on pages with the embedded DIV ID.

 Sticky buttons are exactly what they sound like; sticky.
 They stay in the same place relative to the screen, so even when your visitor scrolls, the sticky button remains in the same place.
 Only one sticky engagement can be displayed on each side of the webpage.

 Sticky buttons are easy for the visitor to locate no matter where they are on your site, so they are useful, for example, when you want to offer your visitors the option to click-to-chat throughout their journey.
-The size, screen placement and image details of the sticky button are configured in the Engagement Studio of Live Assist, as is the language, the skill and the display mode (embedded or separate browser window).
+The size, screen placement, and image details of the sticky button are configured in the Engagement Studio of Live Assist, as are the language, the skill, and the display mode (embedded or separate browser window).

-To learn more about customizing your engagements, read the articles, Customizing An Engagement Chat Window and Customizing an Engagement Button.
-For specific information about designing for Mobile, read the article, Mobile Engagement Guidelines.
+To learn more about customizing your engagements, watch the videos Customizing An Engagement Chat Window and Customizing An Engagement Button.
+For specific information about designing for mobile, read the article Setting Up Mobile-Specific Engagements.
 There’s virtually no limit to the possibilities for designing your banners and buttons; only the limits of your imagination, so feel free to get creative!